svanderburg/nix-processmgmt/README.md

 ```

 In addition to `systemd`, any configured process manager can be used that works
-with the NixOS test driver.
-The following command runs a privileged test of the
+in NixOS.
+The following command runs a privileged test of the same service for
-same service for `sysvinit`:
+`sysvinit`:

 ```bash
 $ nix-build -A nginx-reverse-proxy-hostbased.privileged.sysvinit